MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/netsecurity/Get-NetFirewallHyperVRule.md

 PS C:\> Get-NetFirewallHyperVRule -PolicyStore ActiveStore
 ```

-This retrieves all of the Hyper-V firewall rules in the active store, which is a collection of all the policy stores that apply to the computer.
+This example retrieves all the Hyper-V firewall rules in the active store, which is a collection of all the policy stores that apply to the computer.
 Running this cmdlet without specifying the policy store retrieves the persistent store.

 ### EXAMPLE 2
 ```
 PS C:\> Get-NetFirewallHyperVRule -EnforcementStatus OK
 ```

-This retrieves all of the Hyper-V firewall rules with EnforcementStatus OK, which means that the rule is active and being enforced.
+This example retrieves all the Hyper-V firewall rules with EnforcementStatus OK, which means that the rule is active and being enforced.

 ### EXAMPLE 3
 ```
 PS C:\> Get-NetFirewallHyperVRule -Name 'MyRuleId'
 ```

-This retrieves the Hyper-V firewall rule with the Name 'MyRuleId'
+This example retrieves the Hyper-V firewall rule with the Name 'MyRuleId'

 ## PARAMETERS